Muriukidavid/systemc-examples/decoder2by4/README.md

   <img src="images/result.png" width="400"/>
 <p>

 ### Conslusion:
 Conclusion:
-The 2 to 4 line decoder was implemented with abstraction.
-The moc implemented differs from the one provided in class in terms of port names.
-However, the  result obtained is correct.
+The 2 to 4 line decoder was implemented with lesser abstraction.
+The result obtained is correct.